Everything You Need To Know About Road Signs in Iceland

 Signs in Icelandic

-Some informative road signs may include one or more Icelandic words, so learning these meanings is helpful to avoid confusion and frustration.
+A blue rectangular sign with a white image of a speed camera and Icelandic words informs drivers of a speed enforcement area.Some informative road signs may include one or more Icelandic words, so learning these meanings is helpful to avoid confusion and frustration.
 These signs often have a symbol or supporting image.

 A blue sign with an image of a camera may have the word "Löggæslumyndavél" underneath, which means "traffic enforcement camera" in English.

-An Icelandic road sign showing a space for trucks to turn around on the right.The word "Út" means "out," and "Inn" means "in."
+An Icelandic road sign shows a space for trucks to turn around on the right.The word "Út" means "out," and "Inn" means "in."
 Informative signs with one of these words will have an arrow showing the direction in or out.

 Service Signs

-Service road signs inform road users of valuable amenities in the area.
+A square sign with a white background, blue border, and red cross in the middle shows indicates a nearby first aid station.Service road signs inform road users of valuable amenities in the area.
 Look for square signs with a white background and a thick blue border.
 These signs have a picture or symbol (usually in black) in the middle, indicating the service type.

-Emergency services, such as a first aid station, emergency phone, shelter, pharmacy, or fire extinguisher, have a red symbol rather than a black one.
+Emergency services, such as a first-aid station, emergency phone, shelter, pharmacy, or fire extinguisher, have a red symbol rather than a black one.

 Traffic Lights in Iceland

-Traffic lights in Iceland are similar to those in other countries, and drivers should be familiar with the general color meanings:
+A heart-shaped traffic light in Akureyri, Iceland.Traffic lights in Iceland are similar to those in other countries, and drivers should be familiar with the general color meanings:

 • Red: Stop